 Infrastructure

-Lamu-South Sudan oil pipeline project to kick off June 2013
+Lamu-South Sudan Oil Pipeline Project to Start June 2013

 The 2,000-km pipeline will be built at a cost of US$3 billion.

-Construction work on a 2,000-kilometre crude oil pipeline between Kenya and South Sudan is scheduled to begin next June following the signing of an agreement between the two countries.
+Construction work on a 2,000-kilometre crude oil pipeline between Kenya and South Sudan is scheduled to begin next June following the signing of a deal between the two countries.

 The agreement for the construction was signed in Nairobi last week by Kenyan energy minister Kiraitu Murungi and his South Sudan counterpart Stephen Dhieu.

-The pipeline, which will be built at a cost of US$3 billion, will enable South Sudan to export between 700,000 and one million barrels of its crude oil via the proposed Lamu port – freeing the landlocked country from reliance on a route through Sudan.
+The pipeline, which will be built at US$3 billion, will enable South Sudan to export between 700,000 and one million barrels of its crude oil via the proposed Lamu port – freeing the landlocked country from reliance on a route through Sudan.

 The country has seven billion barrels in proven crude reserves.